Queensland Health have issued a renewed warning to parents over the dangers of grabbing blankets and clothes out of storage.

-Children’s Health Queensland & Lady Cilento Children’s Hospital have shared an important warning to parents about the dangers of using old blankets out of storage.
+Last winter the Children’s Health Queensland & Lady Cilento Children’s Hospital also shared an important warning to parents about the dangers of using old blankets out of storage.

-Posting on their Facebook page they have warned parents about the dangers of naphthalene.
+Posting on their Facebook page they also warned parents about the dangers of naphthalene.

 “If the cooler nights have you digging blankets and winter clothes out of storage for your baby, please avoid anything that has been stored with naphthalene (mothballs or flakes).